 where R = universal gas constant.

-Hence this equation is given the relation between pressure, volume, temperature, and composition.
+Therefore, this equation is given the relation between pressure, volume, temperature, and composition of gases.
 But the equation found to hold most satisfactory when pressure low or tense to zero.

 At ordinary temperature and pressure, the equation found to deviated about 5%.
-Thus real gases attain ideal behavior only at low pressures and very high temperatures.
+Thus real gas attain perfect ideal behavior only at low pressures and very high temperatures.

 |atm unit||0.082 lit atm mol-1 K-1|

 At NTP 1 mole gases at 1-atmosphere pressure occupied 22.4 lit of volume.
 Thus from the ideal gas equation

 = (1 atm × 22.4 lit)/(1 mol × 273 K)